techidaily/site-android-pokemon-go/source/_posts/in-2024-pokemon-go-cooldown-chart-on-infinix-note-30-5g-drfone-by-drfone-virtual-android.md

 ![play pokemon live](https://images.wondershare.com/drfone/article/2024/01/pokemon-go-livestream-6.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Play Pokemon Go as if nobody is watching you online.
 Simply put, carry on with your usual gaming routine.
 Don’t let the audience distract you from the game.
 However, make sure that you interact with them as you go along.
 Try talking while you’re on the ground and catching Pokemon nearby.
 Respond to the comments once in a while.
 The point is that you have to extend the actual Pokemon Go experience to them.
 Trust yourself.
 You can definitely do that.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VlwHTQQMs?si=BXYwD1pKiaTuev4y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Important Tips When Streaming Pokemon Go Online